Collaborating For Change: How To Build Effective Partnerships

 Choices like Oatly’s are therefore rarely clear: values and personal perspectives can influence how decisions are made.
 Colleagues’ views may differ; employees’ opinions may differ from those of leadership.
 And the utility of an effective partnership may trump some criticism—or put another way, the outcomes may outweigh any concerns, philosophical differences, or short-term, bad press.

 As in so many things, transparency is important.
-Stakeholders are right not to dislike surprises—especially when they’re related to organizational purpose, vision, and values.
+Stakeholders are right to dislike surprises—especially when they’re related to organizational purpose, vision, and values.
 A system view of the power and potential of a partnership—positive and negative—is also imperative.

 Beyond those fundamentals, here are some factors to consider if you’re deciding if and how to partner with another organisation to advance your work.